Host Firewall

 3362 Disabled Disabled 4 reserved:health f00d::a0b:0:0:49cf 10.16.87.66 ready

-Communications not explicitly allowed by the host policy will now be dropped:
+Communications that are not explicitly allowed by the host policy are now dropped:

 Policy verdict log: flow 0x0 local EP ID 1687, remote ID 2, proto 6, ingress, action deny, match none, 10.0.2.2:49038 -> 10.0.2.15:21 tcp SYN